 myPHN Conference 2018: Connecting our health care together

-Health no longer sits only within the domain of the health sector—health now crosses industries, professions, systems, and technologies to be everyone’s business. myPHN Conference 2018 is focused on connecting healthcare providers, people, sectors, technology, and innovation to all work together in positively impacting the health outcomes of communities.
+Health no longer sits only within the domain of the health sector—health now crosses industries, professions, systems, and technologies to be everyone’s business. myPHN Conference 2018 is focused on connecting healthcare providers, people, sectors, technology, and innovation to all work together in positively impact on the wellbeing of our communities.

-• Working together to establish a shared vision for community need
+• establish a shared vision for community need

 The philosophy and practice of primary health care emphasises a comprehensive service approach which includes curative services, prevention of disease, and promotion of health, community participation, and inter-sectoral collaboration.
 In contemporary Australia, the scope and determinants of good or poor health outcomes cannot be addressed by the health sector alone.
 The complexities of the issue are diverse and the solutions are only just beginning to emerge.